AdobeDocs/analytics.en/help/implement/vars/page-vars/products.md

 * Quantity is mapped to `productListItems[].quantity`.
 * Price is mapped to `productListItems[].priceTotal`.
 * Merchandising eVars are mapped to `productListItems._experience.analytics.customDimensions.eVars.eVar1` to `productListItems._experience.analytics.customDimensions.eVars.eVar250`, depending on which eVar you want to bind to a product.
 * Merchandising events are mapped to `productListItems[]._experience.analytics.event1to100.event1.value` to `productListItems._experience.analytics.event901to1000.event1000.value`, depending on which event that you want to bind to a product.
-Note that if an event is set under productListItems (e.g. productListItems._experience.analytics.event1) an entry in the event string will also be added, unless one is already specified (e.g.  (_experience.analytics.event1.value) .
+If you set an event in one of these fields, it is automatically included in the [event](events/events-overview.md) string sent to Adobe Analytics.

 >[!NOTE]
 >
->`lineItemId` needs to be added as a custom field as it is not yet part of the standard Analytics Event schema.
+>`lineItemId` must be added as a custom field as it is not yet part of the standard Analytics Event schema.
 Adobe plans to add a dedicated 'Category' field in the future.

 ## Products using the Adobe Analytics extension